Skip to content

 Airfield Estates

-Airfield Estates is a family-owned winery dating back to the 1920s in Washington State's Yakima Valley, which is the state's oldest AVA (American Viticultural Area) from 1983.
-Yakima Valley covers up to a third of the state's wine production, although the area is also known for its numerous fruit trees and growing hop bushes.
+Airfield Estates is a family-owned winery dating back to the 1920s, situated in Washington State's Yakima Valley, which is the state's oldest AVA (American Viticultural Area) dating back to 1983.
+The Yakima Valley, sheltered by the Rattlesnake Mountains, covers up to a third of the state's wine production, although the area is also known for its numerous fruit trees and the cultivation of hop bushes.

-The farm's name dates back to World War II, when part of the farm's land served as a training area for the army's air force.
-Some of the premises, which served as hangars, were auctioned to the owner of the premises, Howard Lloyd Miller, for one dollar, and are still used by the winery.
-This is how Airport Ranch began, a farm where cattle were raised and various vegetables were cultivated.
 Donald Deets Miller, the next generation, planted the farm's first vines in 1968.
 The selected varieties were Riesling, Gewürztraminer and Cabernet Sauvignon.
 The following year, together with a local nursery, Don planted 20 more varieties, and in 1971 the farm's first vines intended for actual winemaking were planted.
-Don's son Michael Lloyd Miller joined his father in 1974, increasing the size of the farm's paddocks to their current size.
-From the beginning, Airport Ranch sold its grapes exclusively to other wineries, until in 2005 Mike finally founded Airfield Estates Winery and the farm started producing its own wines.
-Today, together with their father, siblings Marcus and Lori are responsible for the operation of the farm.
+Don's son Michael Lloyd Miller joined his father in 1974, increasing the size of the farm's vineyards to its current size of 330 hectares.
+From the beginning, Airport Ranch sold its grapes exclusively to other wineries, until in 2005 Mike finally founded Airfield Estates Winery with his children, and the farm began producing its own wines.
+Today, siblings Marcus and Lori Miller, who represent the fourth generation of the family in running the farm, are responsible for the operation of the farm together with their father.
+Along with Marcus, the farm's winemaker is Travis Maple, and the farm's production uses only grapes from its own vineyards About 70% of the grapes grown on the farm are sold on and 30% are vinified for own use.

 Chit Chat refers to the starlings that start flocking in the area after the harvest in late autumn, just before the start of winter.
-Along with them, they bring joyous life to the shelters filled with silence again.
+Along with them, they will bring a joyful life to the shelters filled with silence.
+In addition, with the name of the wine, the estate wants to remind everyone how wine is not only a drink, but also a catalyst for interesting conversations that brings people together, creating memorable moments.

 https://www.airfieldwines.com/